 Derating or Replacing Oil Burners

 Derating is the practice of installing a lower gallon per hour (GPH) rated nozzle in an oil fired combustion appliance to reduce fuel use.
-Doing so properly often requires reconfiguring the shape/size of the combustion chamber and/or adjusting the fuel pump pressure.
-It is a job for a trained professional.
+This often requires reconfiguring the shape/size of the combustion chamber and/or adjusting the fuel pump pressure, which is a job for a trained professional.
 The practice is also sometimes referred to a "down-firing."

-Many boilers and furnaces in today's homes are oversized, particularly if you've upgraded the energy efficiency of your home.
+Many boilers and furnaces in today's homes are oversized, particularly if you've upgraded the envelope of your home with new windows and added insulation.
 It is simple to reduce the heating capacity of your oil boiler or furnace to make it operate more efficiently by having a technician install a smaller nozzle.
 The cost is minimal and it could cut fuel bills by as much as 10%.

 Modulating Aquastats (Hot Water Boilers Only)

-An aquastat controls the temperature of the hot water in a boiler, typically keeping it around 180°F. But when heating needs are lighter in the spring and fall, that's actually higher than needed, and wastes energy.
+An aquastat controls the temperature of the hot water in a boiler, typically keeping it around 180°F. When heating needs are lower in the spring and fall, 180°F is higher than needed, and wastes energy.
 A modulating aquastat, also called an outdoor reset, senses outdoor temperatures and adjusts the hot water temperature accordingly.
 The units can save up to 10% of fuel costs, and cost several hundred dollars.

 A cheaper alternative is to manually adjust the aquastat yourself, turning it down to around 120°F during the milder heating season.
 Consult your owner's manual or a service technician to locate the aquastat.